Dumbbell Push Up: How To Do, Benefits & Tips

 This variation requires a greater level of stability and balance, as well as increased strength in one arm.

-Place your feet on an elevated surface, such as a bench or step, while performing the dumbbell push ups.
+Place your feet on an elevated surface, such as a bench or step, while doing dumbbell push-ups.

 This increases the difficulty of the exercise and targets the upper chest muscles more heavily.